tom--/Collation-to-Charset-Table/README.md

 Processing
 ----

-The `c2ct newtable` command creates a MySQL table and populates it using

-- the codepoint ranges given in `CollationToCharsetTable::$collateRanges`
+The `c2ct newtable` command creates a MySQL table and populates it with the codepoint ranges you configure excluding

-- excluding U+00 thru U+20 inclusive
+- undefined codepoints, control characters, and SPACE
-- excluding characters with Unicode general categories listed in `CollationToCharsetTable::$excludeCharacterCategories`
+- characters with Unicode general categories you configure
-- excluding characters with Unicode character properties listed in `CollationToCharsetTable::$excludeCharacterProperties`
+- characters with Unicode character properties you configure

-The four output commands `hex`, `utf8`, `sphinx`, and `compressed` will process and output a charset table in their respective formats based on the data in the DB table or based on an input text file in the human-editable format described below.
-The `editable` command outputs the data from the DB table in the same human-editable format.
+The four output commands `hex`, `utf8`, `sphinx`, and `compressed` process and write out a charset table in their respective formats based on the data in the DB table or based on an input text file in the human-editable format described below.
+The `editable` command outputs the data from the DB table in the human-editable format.

 Editable file format